wptrainingteam/developer-hours-create-block-templates/README.md

 # Create Block Templates

 A collection of templates for creating WordPress blocks and Editor extensions.
-These templates are designed to work with the [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) tool and were built to simulate templates you might create for your own projects (in this case @ndiego).
+These templates are designed to work with the [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) tool and were built to simulate templates you might create for your own projects (in this case [Nick Diego](https://github.com/ndiego)).
 However, feel free to use them or modify the templates as you see fit.

 ## Usage